s2k/limit_detectors/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Reporting a bug

+Please, provide answers to the following questions, when submitting a bug report:

+1. What's actually happening?
+What the observed behaviour?
+2. What's the expectation, i.e. what should have happened?
+3. Why did you expect this behaviour?

+If you provide an RSpec check that demonstrates the bug, would give extra good karma, especially in case of a minimal check, something that just demonstrates the bug without any (or much) overhead.